-(3) Response.
-Unless the court requests, no response to a petition for panel rehearing is permitted.
-Ordinarily, rehearing will not be granted in the absence of such a request.
-If a response is requested, the requirements of Rule 40(b) apply to the response.
+(4) Response.Unless the court so requests, no response to the petition is permitted.
+Ordinarily, the petition will not be granted without such a request.
+If a response is requested, the requirements of Rule 40(d)(2)-(3) apply to the response.